johanlinaker/johanlinaker.github.io/_posts/2025-01-24-health-check-ups-on-open-source-software-projects.md

 A quantitative screening and monitoring process is required for OSS components already integrated and deployed.
 This part needs to be automated as large amounts of dependencies commonly exist, so manual overviews and inspections are not applicable.
 Tooling should ideally be customized and integrated into CI/CD pipelines or run on regular occasions.

 The quantitative screening runs high-level tests on dependencies tailored based on the type of ecosystem and dependencies and flags projects, directing attention where indicators together point towards potential health issues.
 Concerned developers or analysts then follow up with manual inspections.
-For the tooling, OSS projects such as GrimorieLab and Augur can provide initial candidates to adopt and tailor based on internal needs.
+For the tooling, OSS projects such as <a href="https://chaoss.github.io/grimoirelab/" target="_blank">GrimorieLab</a> and <a href="https://github.com/chaoss/augur" target="_blank">Augur</a> can provide initial candidates to adopt and tailor based on internal needs.

 Continuous training and follow-ups are critical to introducing a health assessment process.
 Workshops for introducing checklists and analysis processes are suggested, as well as recurrent feedback sessions for presenting an analysis of OSS projects, thereby encouraging discussions, knowledge-sharing, and a critical mindset.
 Ideally, the health assessment is integrated as a standard practice in development and Q&A

 <h4>Summing up</h4>

 Ultimately, our studies provide organizations with a valuable tool for proactively identifying potential health issues within OSS projects.
-Findings can be used as practical guidance and complement when consulting existing sources such as the CHAOSS project and the OpenSSF scorecard project.
+Findings can be used as practical guidance and complement when consulting existing sources such as the <a href="https://chaoss.community/" target="_blank">CHAOSS project</a> and the <a href="https://openssf.org/projects/scorecard/" target="_blank">OpenSSF scorecard project</a>.
+The former provides a good approach connecting goals, questions, and metrics based on what you want to analyze, and also have started do develop case studies for inspiration on how to apply their metric suite.

 Despite the approach, by diagnosing symptoms early and applying necessary treatments, organizations can mitigate risks and ensure their OSS dependencies' long-term viability and security.
 This proactive approach enhances the stability and reliability of software products and contributes to the overall sustainability of the OSS ecosystem.